Welcome International Students!

 - Send us the most recent four months of official bank statements of your sponsor(s), showing a minimum of $32,000 in available funds converted into U.S. dollars.
 There must be an additional $2,000 in U.S. dollars for each dependent, if applicable.

-- Send us a copy of your official TOEFL test scores if you are living outside of the United States—this is not required if you are living here in the U.S.
+- Send us a copy of your official TOEFL test scores if you are living outside of the United States.
+(This is not required if you are living here in the U.S.)

 - Send us a copy of your passport, visa and I-94 retrieval form (card).

-Create your CCAC NETID and Password
+Create your CCAC NETID & Password

-Once admitted to CCAC, creating your CCAC NetID username and password will allow you to access important college resources—like CCAC Self-Service to plan your courses and view financial aid, the MyCCAC portal, and more!
+Once admitted to CCAC, creating your CCAC NetID username and password will allow you to access important college resources—like CCAC Self-Service to plan your courses and view financial aid, the MyCCAC Hub, and more!

 Need Help?